dan-frank/md-blog-runner/README.md

 # Ready Markdown Blog

-GitHub Action that generates a blog from markdown and hosts on GitHub Pages
+GitHub Action to generate a blog from markdown and publish website to GitHub Pages